 Dehumidifiers are an increasingly popular choice, but does a dehumidifier cool a room?
 Not only can reducing humidity make your room more pleasant, but it can also help protect the people in your home from a host of health issues, including respiratory problems and allergies.
 Dehumidifiers can also stop the growth of mold, which can be damaging and dangerous to health.

-Understanding how dehumidifiers work and what they do can help us answer the question; does a dehumidifier cool a room?
+Understanding how the best dehumidifiers work and what they do can help us answer the question; does a dehumidifier cool a room?
 While dehumidifiers aren’t designed to reduce a room’s temperature, removing humidity can make it feel cooler and more comfortable.
 They can even have some surprising benefits, with dehumidifiers helping with snoring (opens in new tab) and other issues.

 Does a dehumidifier cool a room?